 Are you willing to swim against the tide and go on a quest for the truth?
 To “test all things; hold fast what is good,” as Paul wrote in 1 Thessalonians 5:21?

 If you know God exists and know the Bible is His Word, start by searching out what it really says, not what religious spin doctors tell you.
 How did the people in the Church Jesus built worship God?
 What does the Bible say about what He, and His followers, believed and practiced?
+For answers to these questions, see our booklet Where Is the Church Jesus Built?

 Once that’s established, ask, How did the plain, simple teachings of the Bible and the practices of His Church come to be changed?
 Why were the practices of His Church discarded and substituted, mostly with ideas and traditions borrowed from old pagan religions?